 Departure place Salamanca is defined by its university, which dates back to 1218 and is the third-oldest in Europe.
 Firstly, the route takes the riders on a loop to the east and at kilometre 48 they once again move through Salamanca.
-The course runs along the south side of the River Tormes to the Portuguese border.
+The course parallels the south side of the River Tormes to the Portuguese border.
 A large part of the race runs along the reservoir behind the Almendra Dam, that backs up 2.5 billion cubic metres of water and several drowned villages.

-No descent at the top, the route is back again at its regular altitude – 800 metres above sea level.
-Still 20 kilometres to go in northeasterly direction before a likely sprint showdown in Bermillo de Sayago.
+No descent at the top, the route is back at its regular altitude – 800 metres above sea level.
+Still around 20 kilometres to go in northeasterly direction before a likely sprint showdown in Bermillo de Sayago.

 The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the intermediate sprint (at kilometre 135.3) comes with 3, 2 and 1 seconds.

 Read also: results/race report 10th stage 2018 Vuelta a España.

 Vuelta a España 2018 stage 10: Route maps, height profiles, and more

 Salamanca and Bermillo de Sayago at Google Maps

 Videos La Vuelta

 Vuelta a España Tweets